connor/connor.github.io/_posts/2020-06-05-building-npr-mac-app-part1.md

 }
 ```

 **Build & Run** and toggle pausing and playing the stream.
 If you’re seeing the icon flip from greyscale to colored, woohoo!
-That’s what we’re expecting. 🖐🏻
+That’s what we’re expecting. 🖐🏻!

 <picture><video muted poster="/assets/images/npr_menu_with_icon_play_pause.png" src="/assets/videos/npr-play-pause-icon.mov" controls=""></video></picture>

-Lastly, while we’re in this part of the codebase, let’s make the `Play / Pause` button title actually say what the action will be.
+Finally, while we’re in this part of the codebase, let’s make the `Play / Pause` button title actually say what the action will be.

 This will follow a very similar path from directly above, just with a few tweaks.